 The TSOs can undertake balancing actions to maintain the transmission network within its operational limits and to achieve at the end of gas day linepack position in the transmission network different from the one anticipated on the basis of expected inputs and off-takes for that gas day, consistent with economic and efficient operation of the transmission network.
-TSO seeks to purchase gas when the total estimated quantity of planned inputs by network users to the transmission system during the gas day is lower than the quantity of planned off-takes from the transmission system and to sell gas when the total estimated quantity of planned inputs by network users to the transmission system during the gas day is higher than the quantity of planned off-takes from the transmission system, also taking into account the flexibility of the transmission systems in the Estonian-Latvian common balancing zone.
+TSO seeks to purchase gas when the total estimated quantity of planned inputs by network users to the transmission system during the gas day is lower than the quantity of planned off-takes from the transmission system and to sell gas when the total estimated quantity of planned quantity of planned inputs by network users to the transmission system during the gas day is higher than the quantity of planned inputs by network users to the transmission system, also taking into account the flexibility of the transmission systems in the Estonian-Latvian common balancing zone.

-The trading platform - UAB GET Baltic gas exchange - is the first gas source of TSOs balancing actions.
+The trading platform - UAB "GET Baltic" gas exchange - is the first gas source of TSOs balancing actions.
 Yet, until the trading platform liquidity is sufficient, the TSOs can also rely on balancing service providers.
 TSOs of the Estonian-Latvian common balancing zone must agree between themselves on use of trading platforms and the balancing services.
-Standardized short-term (dayahead or within-day) products with delivery to the virtual trading point are selected as priority for balancing operations, buying or selling them on the UAB GET Baltic trading platform.
-In 2020 88% of all balancing transactions were performed by TSOs on the trading platform, while offers submitted by transmission system balancing service providers were used in 12% of cases.
+Standardized short-term (day-ahead or within-day) products with delivery to the virtual trading point are selected as priority for balancing operations, buying or selling them on the UAB GET Baltic trading platform.

+Latvian TSO JSC "Conexus Baltic Grid", acting as the settlement and balancing coordinator of the Estonian-Latvian common balancing zone, performed a total of 666 balancing operations (383 balancing activities were performed to eliminate positive imbalances and 283 balancing activities - to eliminate negative imbalances).
+In 2021 94% of all balancing transactions were performed on the trading platform, while offers submitted by transmission system balancing service providers were used in 6% of cases.
+Compared to the previous year, in 2021, proportion of the balancing transactions performed on the trading platform grew by six percentage points.
 The TSO registers and publishes information regarding capacity available, nominations and allocations, capacity used, all network users' imbalance position, balancing actions (gas source, number of trades, quantity of natural gas traded, total) balancing sell and buy prices of gas day D, daily neutrality charge for the previous month.